tmiw/ezDV/manual/2-setting-up-ezdv.md

 the radio jack that indicates the pinout.
 This jack is on the left hand side of ezDV when looking downward at the front of the device.

-More information on example wiring configurations for various radios can be found in the "Example Wiring Configurations" section.
+More information on example wiring configurations for various radios can be found in the [Example Wiring Configurations](#appendix-example-wiring-configurations) section.

 ### Radios with Wi-Fi support